Cavlon/progblack_learninglog/log.md

 <img src="./images/react_page.png" alt="react page" width="800">

 ## Entry 3 - 13/03/23
-This week I decided to dedicate more time to learning React so I could iron out the bugs in the banking website.
+This week I decided to dedicate more time to learning React with TypeScript so I could iron out the bugs in the banking website.
 I followed a few more tutorials (https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_todo_list_beginning) (https://www.tutorialspoint.com/reactjs/index.htm) and searched stack overflow to see how others solved certain viewport problems.
 I've learned that I originally misunderstood how css sizing metrics worked, I used absolute pixel measurements when I should have been using relative % measurements for padding and margins as well as flex boxes.
 After implementing everything I had learnt this past week, I fixed the sidebar and information boxes to have everything positioned and sized correctly at different viewport sizes.
 I intended on learning how to add interactivity but most of my time was spent on fixing bugs and making code more readable.
 Next I plan on learning SQL to possibly help with the database integration into the website.
+Learning React has been a good exercise to reinforce my TypeScript knowledge.

 New frontend with different viewport sizes: